-Stormwater from rainstorms and melting snow is collected via sewers and storm drains, and provides the City of Chestermere with a renewable source of clean water.
+Stormwater is water that flows over land from rainstorms and melting snow.
+This water, or “runoff” is collected via sewers and storm drains, and provides the City of Chestermere with a renewable source of clean water.

 Co-Operative Stormwater Management Initiative

-In 2014, the Co‐Operative Stormwater Management Initiative (CSMI) was formed to assist municipalities and Western Irrigation District (WID) to work together to find an effective and feasible solution to an issue that affects each sector in different ways.
-CSMI members include: Calgary Regional Partnership, Chestermere Utilities Incorporated, City of Calgary, Rocky View County, Town of Strathmore, Wheatland County, Western Irrigation District.
-A report was commissioned with conceptual ideas as to how these partners could work together to develop a collective approach to stormwater management, and can be found below.
+In 2014, the Co‐Operative Stormwater Management Initiative (CSMI) was formed to assist municipalities and the Western Irrigation District (WID) to work together to find an effective and feasible solution to a stormwater management issue that affects each member in different ways.
+CSMI members include: Calgary Regional Partnership, City of Chestermere, City of Calgary, Rocky View County, Town of Strathmore, Wheatland County, and the WID.
+A report was commissioned with conceptual ideas as to how these partners could work together to develop a collective approach to stormwater management, and can be found here.